ibm-cloud-architecture/refarch-eda/docs/kafka/connect.md

 See [this properties file](https://github.com/ibm-cloud-architecture/refarch-kc/blob/master/docker/kafka-connect/distributed-workers.properties) as an example.

-To start locally a Kafka connect in distributed mode, connected to Event Streams deployed on-premise use:
+To start locally a Kafka connect in distributed mode, connected to Event Streams deployed on-premise use the following command (the entry point in the dockerfile use the connect-distributed mode script):

 ```shell
 docker run -v $(pwd)/config:/opt/kafka/config -p 8083:8083 ibmcase/kafkaconnect:0.0.1